Disorder Name: Sickle Cell Disease

 Mild sickle cell crises can be treated with over-the-counter pain medications (such as acetaminophen and ibuprofen) or heating pads.
 More severe pain may be managed with prescription drugs or hospitalization.

 Some adults with severe SCD take a drug called hydroxyurea to prevent crises.
 The long-term effects of using this drug during childhood are unknown.
 Glutamine is an FDA-approved drug for individuals over the age of 5 with SCD and may decrease the frequency of sickle cell pain-related episodes.
+Other medications (Crizanlizumab, Voxelotor and others) may be used depending on your child’s age and the complications they may be experiencing.

 A blood transfusion may be used to treat a sickle cell crisis or prevent a stroke.
 Some children with SCD receive blood transfusions on a regular basis.
 However, frequent blood transfusions can cause the body to have a dangerously high level of Iron is a natural element that is needed for the body to function properly.
 Iron can be found in many foods.
 Having a high amount of iron can cause damage to organs.
 Talk with your doctor about the risks and benefits if your child takes iron supplements or has blood transfusions..
 Talk with your doctor about the risks and benefits of blood transfusions.